johnperry-math/AoC2023/README.md

 The bad design on Part 2 was badly implemented, so that held me up a while.
 Otherwise, fun and easy.

+## Day 16: The Floor Will Be Lava

+We need to find where to direct the beam of light into the facility that will maximize the number of tiles energized by light.

+1. Try this when the beam enters from the top left and travels right.
+1. Try it for all potential entrances (top/bottom rows, left/right columns) and report the maxmimum number of energized tiles.

+### Unusual Tools

+#### Ada

+Finally tried a record delta aggregate:

+    (P with delta Col => P.Col - 1, Dir => West)

+`P` is a `Photon` that has only two fields, so in this case the delta aggregate isn't so useful; initializing all three fields wouldn't have killed me.
+When I first used it, though, I'd forgotten to change the direction, so it made more sense at the time.

+### Experience

+Fun and easy -- **but** -- I think that says more about how experienced AoC has made me with breadth-first search, the tool I used to track and prune beams.
+In previous years I suspect I would have struggled mightily with this one.